-The fair value of the Company's cash, accounts payable and accrued liabilities, exploration partner advances and government loan payable approximates their carrying value because of the short-term nature of the financial instruments.
+The fair value of the Company's cash and cash equivalents, accounts payable and accrued liabilities and exploration partner advances approximates their carrying value because of the short-term nature of the financial instruments.

 13. RELATED PARTY BALANCES AND TRANSACTIONS